arkonki/Red-Guard/README.md

 ```

 **Explanation:**
--   `DocumentRoot`: Points to your project's root directory where `index.html` is located.
+-   `DocumentRoot`: Points to your project's `dist` directory where the built `index.html` is located.
 -   `FallbackResource /index.html`: Crucial for single-page applications.
 It ensures that any direct navigation to a route like `/folder/inbox` is handled by your React app instead of Apache looking for a file.
 -   `ProxyPass`: Forwards any request that starts with `/api/` to your backend Node.js server.